jkenney0501/dbt-refactor-legacy-code/README.md

     - Use the source function which helps connect to DWH sources & set up models to be referenced downstream.

 3. Choose a refactoring strategy:
-    - Two methods can be considered realistically: in plac and along side refacting.
+    - Two methods can be considered realistically: in place and along side refacting.
     - Both have pros and cons.
 To read more about the [read here.](https://docs.getdbt.com/guides/refactoring-legacy-sql?step=4)

 4. Implement CTE groupings and cosmetic cleanup